angel1sma3l/e-commerce/README.md

 Features:

 - Dark mode.
+- Favorite page.
+- Cart Page.
+- Products page,
-- Favorite.
+- Product details.
+- Slideshow for product's images.
+- Validate forms with Joi and HTML5 validation.
-- Cart.
+-
 - Sign in, Sign up.

-I use useContext to handle cart and favorite.
+I use useContext and useReducer to handle cart and favorite items.

 Note: Backend server is on development.